Efficient Estimation in Single Index Models through Smoothing splines: Introduction

 This paper gives a systematic and rigorous study of a smoothing splines based estimator for the single index model under minimal assumptions and fills an important gap in the literature.
 The assumptions for $m_0$ in this paper are weaker than those considered in the literature.
-We assume that the link function has an absolutely continuous derivative as opposed to the assumed (almost) three times differentiability of $m_0$, see e.g., \cite{Powelletal89}, \cite{ICHI93}, and \cite{cuietal11}.
-Our treatment of the finite dimensional parameter is also novel.
-In contrast to the existing approaches where the first coordinate of $\theta$ is assumed to be 1, we study the model under the assumption that $\theta \in S^{d-1}$.
-When the first coordinate is assumed to be $1$, the parameter space is unbounded and consistent estimation of $\theta_0$ requires further assumptions, see e.g., \cite{LiPatilea15}. \cite{cuietal11} point out that the assumption $\theta \in S^{d-1}$ makes the parameter space irregular and the construction of paths on the sphere is hard.
-In this paper we construct paths on the unit sphere to study the semiparametric efficiency of the finite dimensional parameter.
+We assume that the link function has an absolutely continuous derivative as opposed to the assumed (almost) three times differentiability of $m_0$ \cite{cuietal11,ICHI93,Powelletal89,MR2514187}.
+We study the model under the assumption that $\theta \in S^{d-1}$.
+In contrast, when the first coordinate is assumed to be $1$, the parameter space is unbounded and consistent estimation of $\theta_0$ requires further assumptions, see e.g., \cite{LiPatilea15}. \cite{cuietal11} points out that the assumption $\theta \in S^{d-1}$ makes the parameter space irregular and the construction of paths on the sphere is hard.
+In this paper we construct paths on the unit sphere to study the semiparametric efficiency of the finite dimensional parameter and provide a closed form expression for the variance of $\hat\theta$; see Theorem~\ref{smooth:thm:Main_rate}.

-The theory developed in this paper allows for the tuning parameter $\lambda$ in \eqref{smooth:eq:temp_loss} to be data dependent.
-Thus data-driven procedures such as cross-validation can be used to choose an optimal $\lambda$; see Section~\ref{smooth:sec:simul}.
-As opposed to average derivative methods discussed eariler (see \cite{Powelletal89} and \cite{Hristacheetal01}), the optimization problem in \eqref{smooth:eq:temp_loss} involves only 1-dimensional nonparametric function estimation.